Scale Hall railway station

 Scale Hall railway station served the suburb of Scale Hall in Lancaster, Lancashire, England.

-The station was located near Ovangal Road.
+The station was located near Scale Hall Lane on Morecambe Road.
 The station opened in 1957 and closed to passengers in 1966 with the line between Lancaster Green Ayre, and Morecambe Promenade.

 The line has since been converted into a footpath.
 The station has been demolished.
-The old line can still be followed on satellite.